jeffblackadar/oc-transpo-maps/oc_doc_1_load.md

 ```
 for /r %i in (*.shp) do @echo %~pnxi >>oc-shps.txt
 ```
-This command lists all of the file names in subdirectories and stores them into oc-shps.txt.
+This command lists all of the file names in subdirectories and stores them into a text file called oc-shps.txt.

 Open oc-shps.txt in a text file editor.
 This next step will change this list of file names into a comma separated value file (.csv) to be loaded into a database.

-Made a file like this (replace the paths, replace the / with , add a header)
+##### Modify oc-shps.txt to be a .csv so it can be loaded into a database

+The next steps adapt the content of oc-shps.txt so it can be loaded as data.

-In the text editory, replace all:
+In the text editor, replace all:
 \\a_orgs\\carleton\\hist3814\\R\\oc-transpo-maps-data\\route-maps\\
 with "" (no space)